 As we move up from Value to Moderate resorts, we’ll see that the higher price per night is reflected in more than just preferred views or slightly larger family suites!
 For example, the top rooms at Disney’s Port Orleans Resort — French Quarter and — Riverside are the Royal Guest Rooms!
 Themed after Princess and the Frog with additional princess details, these rooms are fit for any little royals!

 The most expensive rooms at Disney’s Caribbean Beach Resort may also be the most fun!
 For the highest cost per night, check out the Pirate Rooms, specifically the ones with Water Views!
+However, it appears that these will be rethemed in the near future.

 Finally, the Gran Destino Tower Presidential Suite at Disney’s Coronado Springs Resort easily tops the most expensive room at that hotel — and the most expensive room we’ve mentioned thus far!